kaelynhughes/dronecones-design/API Draft.md

 api.GET("getOrders")

-Request params: {orderCount: number} # Note: this is to limit amount of orders, in case we've got a ton in the db.
+Request params: {orderCount: number, filter?} # Note: this is to limit amount of orders, in case we've got a ton in the db.

+#### Note: Optionally this may be filtered to show a specific user's order, etc.

 Response success: {order: Array<Order>}